winiram/generalist-syllabus/README.md

-# An Alternative Syllabus — On Becoming More Fully Yourself
+# An Alternative Syllabus — On Becoming More Human

 A self-directed curriculum for a lifelong learner across psychology, philosophy, technology, music, spirituality, and feminism.